Serat18/nuichat/README.md

 But you can also use your own OpenAI compatible custom provider API key.
 # Live (usable) website
-Go to https://nuichat.onrender.com to use it without installing
+Go to https://nuichat.onrender.com to use it without installing Runs on Render Free tier, so it will spin down out of inactivity.
+# Facts
+If you find things like ChatUI then don't worry, it was called ChatUI before shifting names.
+Also this is fully made with Claude Sonnet 4.6 (Low), and theres almost no human code.